phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
+* Timer.every should handle calls to dispatchEvents that happen more than the specified interval apart
+* Include initial exception class in error messages display
 * BUG - File selector: Selecting class file doesn't run it.
 Needs changing to a fully qualified class.
 Hmmmm...
 * Ruby doesn't handle field remapping - method set_scale_x => setScaleX, but field scaleX !=> scale_x
   * Need a Ruby wrapper that will check for camel-case properties if snake-case not found.